Call Today! 888-234-8376

 Guide to Obtaining the Best Policy for Marijuana Users

-1. Step One: Disclose Your Usage to Your Agent
+Step 1: Disclose Your Usage to Your Agent

 The first step is being straightforward with your life insurance agent and letting them know you do use marijuana.